wangc86/mosquitto/csc0056-hw5/Homework05.md

 ### 3.1 Testing with the public Mosquitto broker (20 points)

+IMPORTANT: It is possible that the man pages of Mosquitto on your host is out-dated, and therefore the `man` commands mentioned below may not give all information you need.
+Two solutions:

+1. Upgrade your distribution-versioned package mosquitto-clients: `sudo apt upgrade mosquitto-clients`.
+This will bring you the latest version available to your Linux distribution.
+2. Consult the online manual, which includes all information your need to complete this part of the homework: [https://mosquitto.org/documentation/](https://mosquitto.org/documentation/)

 The mentioned Mosquitto broker is publicly available, which means *everyone* on earth can use it to send/receive messages of a certain topic, and *everyone* may see how other people are currently using this broker.
 For example, you may type the following to subscribe to all topics publicly available on the broker:

 `$ mosquitto_sub -h test.mosquitto.org -t "#" -v`

 This essentially shows you all the messages currently available from this broker (So, make sure you never send any sensitive information to this broker!).
 You may type `man mqtt` to learn more about the usage of wildcard \#.

 Now we're going to use this public Mosquitto broker to exchange messages between our publisher and subscriber running on our host.
 What we're doing is essentially a form of cloud computing, where the Mosquitto broker is a cloud server.